hellobruno/flask-devops/README.md

 docker push 453194146499.dkr.ecr.eu-west-2.amazonaws.com/flask-devops:latest
 ```

-* Apply new changes, the output will be the Load Balancer's hostname.
+* Apply new changes, the output will be the Load Balancer's hostname

 ```bash
 terraform apply